ADirin/DataBase_Solution/week 2_Query_optimization/lecture2_optimization.md

 ```
 ## Avoiding SELECT *
 Avoiding the SELECT statement in SQL refer to situations where you need to optimize performance, avoid redundant data retrieval, or adhere to certain database constraints.
-Here are some scenarios and strategies for minimizing or avoiding the use of SELECT:

 Select only the columns you need.

 ```sql